unicode-org/message-format-wg/exploration/function-composition-part-1.md

 4. Allow both kinds of composition
 5. Don't allow composition

-Alternatives 2 and 3 were presented earlier in this document.
-Alternative 4 is an idea from a prior mailing list discussion of this problem.
-Alternative 1 is similar to Alternative 3 but introduces additional notation to make composition easier to think about (which is why it's presented first).
-Alternative 5 is included for completeness.

 ### Typed functions

 Types are a way for users of a language